magefile/mage/README.md

 [![Mage Demo](https://img.youtube.com/vi/GOqbD0lF-iA/0.jpg)](https://www.youtube.com/watch?v=GOqbD0lF-iA)

+## Discussion

+Join the `#mage` channel on gophers slack for discussion of usage, development, etc.

 ## Magefiles

 A mage file is any regular go file marked with a build target of "mage" and in